NM2/smartie-doc/index.md

 #### **Anomalies view**

 The anomaly section includes a timeseries graph and a table.

-The graph shows the traffic volume in terms of bytes for every SmarTIE probe.
+The graph shows the traffic volume in terms of bytes for each probe.
 The chart also includes the aggregate volume represented by the mean value observed across all the probes.
 By clicking on a probe name in the legend, it is possible to highlight the respective line in the plot.

 When an anomaly is detected, a warning icon is reported in correspondence of the timestamp over the plot.
 If the anomaly has not been already analyzed, the icon appears in yellow, otherwise it appears in gray-scale.